Sandertv/mcwss/README.md

 servers is not possible, and only on the dedicated server when cheats are enabled.
 It is possible to connect on a singleplayer world and join a server after that, but commands executed by the websocket server will not work.
 Events will still be sent by the client however.

+In the settings tab, there is also a setting that enables/disables encrypted websockets. mcwss implements encryption between websockets, so changing this setting will not have an effect on the behaviour of mcwss.

 ## Getting Started

 ### Prerequisites